 Each of them act in a different way and have a different purpose, which means that it’s particularly important to choose the correct one for the recipe you’re trying to veganise.

 So without further ado, here are my favourite vegan egg substitutes for baking.
 If you’re having a hard time figuring out what to replace eggs with in vegan baking, I’ve written a little bit about what each one does in a recipe, and included some desserts that you can use them in.
 Hope you enjoy!

 I know what you’re thinking, isn’t this a dairy replacement?
 But I promise it works!
-It’s my favourite egg substitute for baking, especially in vegan cakes and other fluffy baked goods.
+It’s one of my favourite egg substitutes for baking, especially in vegan cakes and other fluffy baked goods.

-I must note that in order for this to work correctly, the recipe must also contain baking soda.
-Baking soda is needed to create a chemical reaction with the acidity of the buttermilk and this is what will make the cake fluffy.
+I must note that in order for this to work correctly, the recipe must also contain an alkaline ingredient such as baking soda.
+This is needed to create a chemical reaction with the acidity of the buttermilk and this is what will make the cake fluffy.

 If you’re using self-raising flour, you don’t need to add any baking soda to the recipe as the flour already contains baking powder which will work similarly.
 But I like to add around 1/2 teaspoon of baking soda to my cake recipes along with the self-raising flour, to make them extra fluffy.